 Note: FW4SPL extensively uses std::shared_ptr to handle objects and services.
 The basic declaration macros of data and services define a typedef sptr as an alias to std::shared_ptr<this_class> and a typedef csptr as an alias to std::shared_ptr<const this_class>.

 Create a service

-A new service must be created as described below.
+A new service must be created as described below (see How to create a service ?).

 In the header file (MyService.hpp):